-7.2 Schedule of Committee Meetings
+7.2 Schedule of committee meetings

 In general, committees meet every six weeks.
-A meeting of the Council follows the each six-week cycle of committee meetings, so that the Council can consider the recommendations of each committee.
+A meeting of the Council follows each six-week cycle of committee meetings, so that the Council can consider the recommendations of each committee.

 A schedule of the meeting dates for the year can be found on Greater Wellington's website www.gw.govt.nz.
-The time and place of upcoming meetings of key committees are also advertised around the 20th of each month in the region's main newspapers (Dominion Post and Wairarapa Times Age).
+The time and place of upcoming meetings of key committees are also advertised around the 20th of each month in the region's main daily newspapers (the Dominion Post and Wairarapa Times Age).
 You can also contact the Council Secretariat for information on meetings.

-Further details on committees, including their terms of reference, membership and meeting arrangements can be obtained from the Council Secretariat.
+Further details on committees, including their Terms of Reference (which describe the membership, objectives and responsibilities of each committee), and meeting arrangements, can be obtained from the Council Secretariat.